ghi-electronics/Documentation/software/coding-options/excel.md

 ## Setup

-The access to the device is done though (Excel Data Streamer plug-in](https://microsoft.github.io/DataStreamerDevPortal/).
+The access to the device is done though [Excel Data Streamer plug-in](https://microsoft.github.io/DataStreamerDevPortal/).

 Enabling the streamer is simple as it is already built in: